 Digital cameras may be used to take pictures of book pages for a $15.00 fee (per day).
 If you wish to use your digital camera, please visit the Reference Desk to pay the fee and to complete the “Digital Camera Use Policy” form.
 Hand held personal photocopiers or scanners are not permitted in the library.

 The staff of the DAR Library are experienced with genealogical research, in general, and with the unique collections of the DAR Library, in particular.
 While these staff members can provide you with basic guidance and suggestions for your research, they cannot provide extensive one-on-one research consultations.
 The staff of the DAR Library are also unable to provide specific advice about DAR Applications or Supplemental Applications that are already under review by the Office of the Registrar General, nor are they permitted to prejudge the acceptability of documentation for any future submissions.
+Library staff may direct you to other DAR departments to answer certain questions as needed.

 In order to make your Library visit as successful as possible, review our guide to planning for your research trip so you can identify the sources or collections that would be most helpful to you in your research.